nick-ve/ncfs/README.md

 using for instance the GNU G++ compiler.
 Being embedded within the ROOT framework provides sophisticated analysis capabilities (e.g. histogramming, fitting, graphics etc...).
-In addition, the high level of interactivity of the ROOT/CINT system allows program development without the time consuming compile/link/load/execute cycle, whereas also the ROOT tree output format provides a completely machine independent data format providing efficient and easy to use data access
+In addition, the high level of interactivity of the ROOT system allows program development without the time consuming compile/link/load/execute cycle, whereas also the ROOT tree output format provides a completely machine independent data format providing efficient and easy to use data access